 Enrolled or seeking enrollment at UW-Green Bay as an exchange student from the University of Jordan to earn credit for classes in the social work major;

 - Applicants must complete the scholarship application that documents their interest in social change and/or social justice field.

 - Minimum cumulative earned undergraduate grade point average of 3.0 on a 4.0 scale (or equivalent); and

 - Pursuing a major in social work or in a related social justice field.

 - Consideration shall be given to social work/social justice applicants (when qualified) with limited or no travel experience, either within their home country and/or abroad (as detailed in the written application).

-Questions about the scholarship can be directed to the chair of the Social Work Program (Dr. Jolanda Sallmann, email@example.com or 920-465-2029).
+Questions about the scholarship can be directed to the interim chair of the Social Work Program (Gail Trimberger, firstname.lastname@example.org or 920-465-2868).

 This scholarship is open to all international undergraduate students whose period of study abroad is not funded by an ERASMUS grant.
 To be eligible to apply you must have been offered a study abroad or exchange place at a UK university or college which is BUTEX-affiliated.
 If you are not sure whether your host institution is BUTEX-affiliated, please see this website.
 Note: The Universities of Aberdeen, Stirling and Glasgow are all BUTEX-affiliated.

-This round of applications is for students who have a study abroad placement commencing in either September 2013 or January 2014.
+Applications are for students who have a study abroad placement commencing in either September or January.
 Your place must be for a minimum of one semester.